stefanpearson/codename_velociraptor/readme.md

 ### Structure separation

 **Never use inline CSS or Javascript**.
 The only exception for this is if properties are set dynamically.
 For example, a background image set using a CMS, or binding server-side data to an element.
+Avoid invoking any functions at this point as your dependencies may not be ready.

     // Anti-pattern